grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 assigned.

 The priority is determined by several factors:
+1. Compaction level.
-1. Status (enum order).
+2. Status (enum order).
-2. Lease expiration time: the job with the earliest lease expiration time is considered first.

-Priority handling:
    - `COMPACTION_STATUS_UNSPECIFIED`: unassigned jobs.
-- `COMPACTION_STATUS_IN_PROGRESS`: in-progress jobs:
-    - Jobs with expired leases come first.
-    - The first job with a non-expired lease is a sentinel: no more jobs are eligible for assignment at this level.
+   - `COMPACTION_STATUS_IN_PROGRESS`: in-progress jobs.
+The first job that can't be reassigned is a sentinel: no more jobs are eligible for assignment at this level.
-- `COMPACTION_STATUS_CANCELLED`: sentinel; the job will not be assigned.
-- The transient statuses communicated by the worker to the scheduler should not be stored in the priority queue:
-    - `COMPACTION_STATUS_SUCCESS`: completed jobs are removed from the schedule immediately.
-    - `COMPACTION_STATUS_FAILURE`: the job is reassigned or cancelled.
+3. Failures: jobs with fewer failures are prioritized.
+4. Lease expiration time: the job with the earliest lease expiration time is considered first.

 See [Job Status Description](#job-status-description) for more details.